-Fall allergies are caused by seasonal allergens that either peak or increase during the autumn months.
+Fall allergies are caused by seasonal allergens that peak or increase during the autumn months.
 Mold, smoke, and ragweed are possible causes.
 Symptoms include nasal congestion, an itchy throat, and headaches.

 Seasonal allergies account for a large number of total allergy cases each year, with roughly 24 million cases of seasonal allergies reported in 2018 out of roughly 50 million total allergy cases.